MicrosoftDocs/azure-aks-docs/articles/kubernetes-fleet/intelligent-resource-placement.md

 ---
-title: "Intelligent cross-cluster Kubernetes resource placement using Azure Kubernetes Fleet Manager (Preview)"
+title: "Intelligent cross-cluster Kubernetes resource placement using Azure Kubernetes Fleet Manager"
 description: Learn how to use Kubernetes Fleet to intelligently place your workloads on target member clusters based on cost and resource availability. ms.topic: how-to ms.date: 05/13/2024